EVERY PERSON MATTERS: A GIFT IN 46 WORDS

 “Is there anything at all we can do to help?”

 She didn’t judge or jump in with her own story.
 Didn’t offer expertise or hard-won wisdom.
 She simply asked.
 Opened her great, big, amazing heart and asked.
 Forty-six words.
 Love poured out.
 Grace spilled over in the midst of a journey I can’t begin to understand.
 Because it’s who she is.
 A living, breathing, blood-poured-out, Jesus-in-the-flesh mama to seven lost and wounded souls.
 A woman after God’s own heart.

 We’re not walking the same road, my friend and I, but it doesn’t matter.

 We matter.
 Every person matters – and that’s enough.

 It’s what we all long for.
 To matter.
 To be seen.
 Heard.
 Understood.
 To know that we are not alone.

 It’s what my parents want as they journey through a year of treatment for my Dad’s systemic melanoma.
 It’s what my son wants as he travels the road of serious chronic illness.
-It’s what my girls want.
+And it’s what my girls want.
 To be seen.
 To be known.
-To matter.
+And to matter.
 It’s what I want as I learn to parent a houseful of teens with significant illness.
 It’s what my husband wants.
 And it’s what my neighbor wants.
 My aunt.
 My friend.
 Someone to listen.
 To hear.
-To see.
-To know.
+To see and to know.
+Every person matters.

 It’s what we all want.
 And it’s just exactly what God promises.
 To never leave us.
 Never renounce or repudiate or resign.
 Never give up, throw over, drift away, walk out, cast off, or desert us.

 God is in this forever.
 Till the very end of time.
 He loves us with an everlasting love.
 A love that never quits, never fails, and never, ever ends.